Wichita State Shockers

-The Wichita State Shockers are the athletic teams that represent Wichita State University, located in Wichita, Kansas, in intercollegiate sports as a member of the NCAA Division I ranks, primarily competing in the American Athletic Conference (AAC) since the 2017–18 academic year.
+The Wichita State Shockers are the athletic teams that represent Wichita State University, located in Wichita, Kansas, in intercollegiate sports as a member of the NCAA Division I ranks, primarily competing in the American Conference (American) since the 2017–18 academic year.
 The Shockers previously competed in the D-I Missouri Valley Conference (MVC) from 1945–46 to 2016–17; as an Independent from 1940–41 to 1944–45; in the Central Intercollegiate Athletic Conference (CIC) from 1923–24 to 1939–40; and in the Kansas Collegiate Athletic Conference (KIAC) of the National Association of Intercollegiate Athletics (NAIA) from 1902–03 to 1922–23.
+As of the 2020s conference realignment, Wichita State is one of two full members of the American (along with Temple) to have never been a full member of Conference USA, although it became a single-sport member of that conference for bowling in 2024.
+From Wichita State's arrival in the American until Grand Canyon joined the Mountain West Conference in 2025, it was the only non-football-sponsoring institution to be a member of an FBS conference.